Advocacy

 Community Inclusion

-Emmaus supports more than 300 adults with intellectual and developmental to lead fulfilling, independent lives in the homes and neighborhoods of their choice.
+Emmaus supports nearly 200 adults with intellectual and developmental to lead fulfilling, independent lives in the homes and neighborhoods of their choice.
 The people we support are active members of their communities.

 Paying DSPs